 3. Send all other traffic to http://jollyniceflowers.com

 A note on country codes: Addue uses the industry standard ISO-3166 Alpha-2 codes.
 These are 2 letter codes which uniquely identify countries and are easy to guess in many cases.
 For example US is the code for the USA and UK for the United Kingdom, as you might expect.
 We advise you use the link provided in the form to look up the code for each country to make sure you have the right one if you’re not familiar with the codes though.
-(By the way, these codes are not related to the 2 letter codes Addue uses to identify rules on its system, such as CR for country routing).
+(By the way, these codes are not related to the 2 letter codes Addue uses to identify links on its system, such as CR for country routing).